 In preparation for a more extended discussion, I'll first be collecting various pieces of information here for reference.
 Thus, sections will start to be added to this page, but a more general (or critical) introduction is likely to wait for the end of this project....

-(Note that I actually began a reinvestigation of Cage early in 2020, prior to the quarantine.
+(Note that I actually began a reinvestigation of Cage in January 2020, prior to the quarantine.
 Whether I'd've made it as far as an extended personal discussion, rather than just some renewed listening, absent the virus, is then unknown.
 The "extra" time in the Spring did presumably solidify a commitment to this project....)

 This section will consist of a discussion of each Number Piece, including mentions of interpretations where needed or relevant.
 The ordering is straightforward, beginning with the smallest forces & then earliest works for those forces: The listing & order is taken directly from Wikipedia (as of August 2020).